ChenSysu/lovestill.github.io/about.md

   Hi there!
 </p>
 ## About
 This is Weiwei Chen's homepage.
 Weiwei is a Ph.D. candidate at Institute of Logic and Cognition (ILC) and Department of Philosophy, Sun Yat-sen University, China.
-He is also a visiting Ph.D. candidate at Institute for Logic, Language and Computation ([ILLC](https://www.illc.uva.nl/)), University of Amsterdam, The Netherlands.
+He used to be a visiting Ph.D. candidate from at Institute for Logic, Language and Computation ([ILLC](https://www.illc.uva.nl/)), University of Amsterdam, The Netherlands.

 Weiwei's research falls in interdisciplinary areas such as logic, argumentation theory, artificial intelligence and philosophy.
 Now his research has been to get a better understanding of how best to aggregate the argumentative positions of several individual agents.